HigherState/jameson/README.md

 ||			-validates and parses to a List
 ¦¦			-validates and parses to a TraversableOnce
 ?			-validates and parses to Some(value) or None if null is found
-><			-validates and parses to Either
+\><			-validates and parses to Either
+/			-validates against a matched parser

 ## Map dsl parser/validators